Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 By leveraging CodeBuild’s native integration with AWS services and customizing the environment, the pipeline was fully automated.
 The result was a secure, reliable, and efficient CI/CD system that accelerated deployment timelines, reduced manual overhead, and ensured consistent, production-ready builds.

-### Automated Deployment with AWS CodeDeploy
+### Automated Build & Deployment Pipeline with AWS CodeBuild, CodeDeploy and CloudFormation

-Using CloudFormation, I provisioned an EC2 instance with networking resources.
-To automate the setup, several deployment scripts were created in VSCode:
+To establish a fully automated CI/CD pipeline, infrastructure was provisioned using AWS CloudFormation, including an EC2 instance and its associated networking resources.
+Deployment automation was achieved through a combination of AWS CodeBuild and AWS CodeDeploy, with supporting scripts and configuration files developed in Visual Studio Code.

+Several shell scripts were created to automate server setup and lifecycle management:

-- `install_dependencies.sh` installs Tomcat and Apache (configuring Apache as a reverse proxy).
+    install_dependencies.sh installed Apache and Tomcat, configuring Apache as a reverse proxy.

-- `start_server.sh`ensures both services start automatically and restart on reboot.
+    start_server.sh ensured both services started automatically and restarted on reboot.

-- `stop_server.sh` safely stops services to prevent deployment errors.
+    stop_server.sh safely stopped services to prevent deployment conflicts.

-- `appspec.yml` defines AWS CodeDeploy deployment steps, including file mappings and lifecycle hooks.
-- `buildspec.yml` packages deployment files for CodeDeploy.
+Deployment orchestration was defined in appspec.yml, which mapped files and specified lifecycle hooks for CodeDeploy.
+The buildspec.yml file packaged all necessary deployment assets, including lifecycle scripts, into a build artifact for CodeDeploy.

+An AWS CodeDeploy application and deployment group were configured, with IAM roles granting the required permissions.
+The EC2 instance was tagged with role=webserver, enabling targeted deployments and seamless scalability—new instances with matching tags automatically became deployment targets.

+The CodeDeploy agent was installed and configured on the EC2 instance, with automatic updates managed via AWS Systems Manager to ensure long-term reliability.
+Deployment artifacts were stored in S3 and pulled during deployment, with successful verification via the EC2 instance’s Public IPv4 DNS.

+CodeDeploy was selected for its tight integration with EC2 and support for lifecycle hooks, which allowed deployments to be orchestrated in phases—install, start, stop—ensuring smooth rollouts.
+An early deployment failure due to outdated scripts underscored the importance of aligning build and deployment artifacts, reinforcing the value of end-to-end validation in automated pipelines.

 ![image](https://github.com/user-attachments/assets/e30a7819-3c34-45e2-b606-7bd00578627f)

-An AWS CodeDeploy application and deployment group were created, with IAM roles granting necessary permissions.
-The EC2 instance was tagged webserver for targeted deployment.

-The application deployed from the S3 build artifact, verified by accessing the EC2 instance’s Public IPv4 DNS.

 ![Screenshot 2025-05-07 160512](https://github.com/user-attachments/assets/f1817f5b-b9b9-446a-803f-3ca0ce97b683)

+///

 ### Pipeline Automation with AWS CodePipeline
 ![image](https://github.com/user-attachments/assets/9bae94d5-c77e-42f8-a0ed-cef6bd259d32)